elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/template-method-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> The template method pattern is a behavioral design pattern in JavaScript that defines an outline of an algorithm and lets subclasses implement specific steps.
+      <strong>Interview Response:</strong> It's a behavioral pattern that defines a program skeleton in a method, deferring some steps to subclasses, which lets subclasses redefine certain steps of an algorithm without changing its structure.
     </div>
     <br/>
     <div>